-If you’re battling your weight, this may be what you need to break the diet mindset and get into a healthier pattern of thinking and eating.
+If you’re battling your weight, breaking free from a diet mindset may be what you need to get into a healthier pattern of thinking and eating.
+Registered nutritionist Nicola Jackson explores how.

 Dieting doesn’t work.
 The majority of those who go on a diet regain weight over time.
 It’s a well-known fact, yet diets are forever seducing women (and increasing numbers of men) because they promise to make you slim.
 The theory goes like this.
 If other diets have failed, it’s because you’ve been doing it all wrong.
 What you really need to do is quit sugar.
 Or eat like a caveman.
 Or eat low carb, high fat.
 The truth is you don’t need to do any of this.
 For many people, what really needs changing is their mindset and behaviour around food.